dynamic/vagrant-puphpet-dev/README.md

 `cd dynamic-dev`

+`git checkout windows`

 `vagrant up`

-set `192.168.56.101` to `dynamic.dev` in your hosts file
+set `192.168.56.1013` to `dynamic-windows.dev` in your hosts file

 create sites in directory `public`  that is created on initial vagrant up. ex: `dynamic-dev/public/project-name/index.html`

-view sites in the browser via `http://dynamic.dev/project-name`
+view sites in the browser via `http://dynamic-windows.dev/project-name`